Robustness assessment of large audio language models in multiple-choice evaluation: Abstract

 \section{Abstract}

-Recent advances in large audio language models (LALMs) have primarily been assessed using a multiple-choice question answering (MCQA) framework.
-However, subtle changes, such as shifting the order of choices, result in substantially different results.
-Existing MCQA frameworks do not account for this variability and report a single accuracy number per benchmark or category.
-We dive into the MCQA evaluation framework and conduct a systematic study spanning three benchmarks (MMAU, MMAR and MMSU) and four models: Audio Flamingo 2, Audio Flamingo 3, Qwen2.5-Omni-7B-Instruct, and Kimi-Audio-7B-Instruct.
-Our findings indicate that models are sensitive not only to the ordering of choices, but also to the paraphrasing of the question and the choices.
-Finally, we propose a simpler evaluation protocol and metric that account for subtle variations and provide a more detailed evaluation report of LALMs within the MCQA framework.
+Recent advances in large audio language models (LALMs) are primarily assessed using multiple-choice question answering (MCQA).
+However, subtle changes such as shifting choice order yield substantially different results.
+Moreover, textual questions and options contain linguistic hints that let models infer correct answers without relying on the audio.
+Existing MCQA frameworks ignore these concerns and report a single accuracy number.
+We dive into MCQA evaluation and conduct a systematic study spanning three benchmarks (MMAU, MMAR, MMSU) and four models: Audio Flamingo 2, Audio Flamingo 3, Qwen2.5-Omni-7B-Instruct, and Kimi-Audio-7B-Instruct.
+Our findings show that language bias is present across benchmarks, and models are sensitive not only to choice ordering but also to paraphrasing of questions and options.
+Finally, we propose a simpler evaluation protocol and metric that account for these variations and provide a more detailed assessment of LALMs within the MCQA framework.